tutorgen/hpit_services/README.md

 - UnderscoreJS
 - JQuery

-At the most fundemental layer HPIT is a collection of RESTful webservices that assist in the routing of messages between tutors and plugins.
-On top of this web services layer we have built a client side library in the Python programming language to assist in the creation of tutors and plugins and their communcation with HPIT.
+At the most fundamental layer HPIT is a collection of RESTful web services that assist in the routing of messages between tutors and plugins.
+On top of this web services layer we have built a client side library in the Python programming language to assist in the creation of tutors and plugins and their communication with HPIT.

 HPIT is a publish and subscribe framework using event-driven methodologies.
 Tutors interact with the system by sending messages which consist of a named event and a data payload.
 Plugins can listen to these events, perform an action, then submit a response back to HPIT, which will ultimately be routed to the tutor that made the original request.

-In addition, HPIT provides several baseline plugins which peform basic functions related to intelligent tutoring systems.
+In addition, HPIT provides several baseline plugins which perform basic functions related to intelligent tutoring systems.

 ## <a name="TermToc"></a> Understanding Terminology